 - 1. The council agreed in July 2013 to adopt the Community Infrastructure Levy (CIL) for the city.
 CIL is a means of securing developer contributions to fund essential infrastructure to serve new development and replaces the majority of s.106 contributions. - 2.
 The CIL 2013 amendment regulations require that 15% of CIL revenue received by the charging authority (or 25% where there is a neighbourhood plan) be passed to parish and town councils where development has taken place (up to a limit of £100 per council tax dwelling in any year).
 This is to help communities to accommodate the impact of new development and encourage local people to support development by providing direct financial incentives to be spent on local priorities. - 3.
 In areas without parish councils, communities will still benefit from this incentive.
 In these cases the charging authority will retain the CIL receipts but should engage with the communities where development has taken place and agree with them how best to spend the neighbourhood funding.
-The regulations require charging authorities to clearly and transparently set out their approach to engaging with neighbourhoods and suggest that councils should use their regular communication tools e.g. website, newsletters, etc. The regulations do not therefore prescribe the process but they set out that charging authorities are expected to use existing community consultation and engagement processes in deciding how the neighbourhood funding element will be spent.
-Appendix 1 provides an estimate of possible CIL community income for Norwich. - 4.
-The regulations require that CIL income is spent on infrastructure as defined by the Town and country planning act 2008 (as amended).
-'Infrastructure' includes: - a) Roads and other transport facilities, - b) Flood defences, - c) Schools and other educational facilities, - d) Medical facilities, - e) Sporting and recreational facilities, - f) Open spaces. - 5.
-The neighbourhood funding element however can be spent on wider range of things.
-It can be spent on supporting the development of the area by funding: - a) The provision, improvement, replacement, operation or maintenance of infrastructure; or - b) Anything else that is concerned with addressing the demands that development places on an area.
-(This does not have to relate to any specific development).
+The regulations require charging authorities to clearly and transparently set out their approach to engaging with neighbourhoods and suggest that councils should use their regular communication tools e.g. website, newsletters, etc. The regulations do not therefore prescribe the process but they set out that charging authorities are expected to use existing community consultation and engagement processes in deciding how the neighbourhood funding element will be spent. - 4.
+In March 2014 the council agreed to pool CIL income across greater Norwich (not including the neighbourhood funding and administrative funding elements (i.e. excluding 20% or 30% depending on whether there is a neighbourhood plan).
+The allocation of the pooled or strategic infrastructure is dealt with via the Growth programme process which requires approval of council (see para 8). - 5.
+The regulations require that CIL income is spent on infrastructure as defined by the Town and Country Planning Act 2008 (as amended).
+'Infrastructure' includes: - (a) Roads and other transport facilities, - (b) Flood defences, - (c) Schools and other educational facilities, - (d) Medical facilities, - (e) Sporting and recreational facilities, - (f) Open spaces.

-6. The regulations require that consultation should be at the neighbourhood level and be proportionate to the level of levy receipts and the scale of the proposed development to which the neighbourhood funding relates.
+- 6. The neighbourhood funding element however can be spent on wider range of things.
+It can be spent on supporting the development of the area by funding: - (a) The provision, improvement, replacement, operation or maintenance of infrastructure; or - (b) Anything else that is concerned with addressing the demands that development places on an area.
+(This does not have to relate to any specific development). - 7.
+The regulations require that consultation should be at the neighbourhood level and be proportionate to the level of levy receipts and the scale of the proposed development to which the neighbourhood funding relates.
 Account needs to be taken of neighbourhood plans that exist in the area, theme specific neighbourhood groups, local businesses (particularly those working on business led neighbourhood plans), and using networks that ward councillors use.
 In considering how the neighbourhood element is spent, the charging authority and communities should consider such issues as the phasing of development, the costs of different projects (e.g. a new road, a new school), prioritisation, delivery and phasing of projects, the amount of the levy that is expected to be retained in this way and the importance of certain projects for delivering development that the area needs.
 It should also have regard to the infrastructure needs of the wider area.